jschuemann/nBio_docs/Scorers/DNA.rst

   s:Sc/MyScorer/Quantity = "NtupleForSpatial"

 Similarly to the previous scorer the damage mode should be set, with the same options "Range"=energy range, "Threshold"=energy threshold and "Ionisation"=ionisations.
 This scorer will output the number of DSBs in a DSB.dat output file.
-The scorer also provides output in the SDD (Standard for DNA Damage) format [1]_.
+The scorer also provides output in the SDD (Standard for DNA Damage) format [Schuemann2019]_.
 All the fields included in the SDD format is on the `SDD readthedocs`_.

 .. _SDD readthedocs: https://standard-for-dna-damage.readthedocs.io/en/latest/

 References
 ----------
 ..
-[1] Schuemann, J., McNamara, A. L., Warmenhoven, J. W., Henthorn, N. T., Kirkby, K. J., Merchant, M. J., et al. (2019).
+[Schuemann2019] Schuemann J, McNamara A L, Warmenhoven J W, Henthorn N T, Kirkby K J, Merchant M J, et al. 2019.
        A New Standard DNA Damage (SDD) Data Format.
 Radiation Research, 191(1), 76